nitanmarcel/Sno-py/README.md

 - `:w`, `:q`, `:wq`, `:qa`, `:wa`, `:wqa` complete with ! as the force argument
 - `:o` to open files with path autocomplete
 - `:buffer` to change the active buffer (file). with autocomplete
-- `:!` to execute commands using xonsh
-= **no** `:set` command.
+- `:!` to execute commands using xonsh.
+While pausing the aplication = `:!!` to execute commands using xonsh without pausing the application = **no** `:set` command.
 It's replaced by python calls `:! editor.colorscheme = "monokay"`.
 See ./.snorc
 - rc file, powered by [xonsh](https://github.com/xonsh/xonsh) supports both python and bash because why not
 - colorscheme powered by pygments.
 There's no color scheme so everything is edited using the .snorc file